pac4j/pac4j/documentation/mailing-lists.md

 ## General

-- If you need help and have any question/issue when using pac4j, please use the [pac4j-users](https://groups.google.com/forum/?fromgroups#!forum/pac4j-users) Google group
+- If you need help and have any question/issue when using pac4j, please use [https://stackoverflow.com/](https://stackoverflow.com/) with the **pac4j** tag

 - If you want to contribute or discuss some development/design issue, please use the [pac4j-dev](https://groups.google.com/forum/?fromgroups#!forum/pac4j-dev) Google group